carbon-language/carbon-lang/mlir/docs/Rationale/RationaleLinalgDialect.md

 - Allow creating customizable passes declaratively by simply selecting rewrite rules.
 This allows mixing transformations, canonicalizations, constant folding and other enabling rewrites in a single pass.
-The result is a system where pass fusion is very simple to obtain and gives hope to solving certain [phase ordering issues](https://dl.acm.org/doi/10.1145/201059.201061).
+The result is a system where pass fusion is very simple to obtain and gives hope for solving certain [phase ordering issues](https://dl.acm.org/doi/10.1145/201059.201061).

 ### Suitability for Search and Machine Learning<a name="ml"></a>